JuleBoost/Road-Anomaly-Detection-/README.md

 # 🚗 RoadSense — Road Anomaly Detection System

 A real-time road anomaly detection system using a phone camera mounted on a car dashboard.
-Captures video, extracts frames, and runs YOLOv11s inference to detect road hazards.
+Runs YOLOv11s inference entirely in the browser to detect road hazards.
 Detections are stored in Firebase with GPS coordinates and sent as Telegram notifications via n8n automation.

 ## Detected Anomalies
 - 🕳️ Pothole